Table of Contents

 As-Built refers to the drawings, reports, underground services, etc that have been recently built by the contractor as a new infrastructure project.
-As-built information is prepared by the contractor to inform the client or project sponsor so that these information’s are passed to the next designer and contractor for any future project development.
+As-built information is prepared by the contractor to inform the client or project sponsor so that this information’s passed to the next designer and contractor for any future project development.

-As-Built drawings are generally made (by the contractor) to record the changes that are made from “Issue for Construction (AFC)” drawing set (provided by the design consultant.
+As-Built drawings are generally made (by the contractor) to record the changes that are made from the “Issue for Construction (AFC)” drawing set (provided by the design consultant.
 There could be various reasons to make those changes on-site by the contractor including design errors, unforeseen issues, etc.

 As-built drawings include the following key information:

 Normally As-Built drawings are made by the contractor who built the infrastructure project because they are best placed to prepare it.
 The assigned contractor has developed the infrastructure as per the AFC drawings and made a minor or major modification on-site during the construction stage if there was any need for it.